Feeling Alone On Valentine's Day? Six Ways To Embrace Solitude

 While Valentine’s Day may be a romantic and enjoyable holiday for many, it’s common for others to feel down about it.
 Singles, for example, might experience loneliness, frustration, or cynicism, while those who have lost a romantic partner may miss their partner or experience grief about their loss.

-While Valentine’s Day might be isolating for those who don’t have a partner with whom to celebrate, it may be possible to reframe the holiday as a time to celebrate independence and embrace solitude.
-Singles may enjoy advantages over their partnered peers, such as more expansive social networks, self-reliance, and increased autonomy.
+Although Valentine’s Day might be isolating for those who don’t have a partner with whom to celebrate, it may be possible to reframe the holiday as a time to celebrate independence and embrace solitude—singles may in fact enjoy some advantages over their partnered peers, such as more expansive social networks, self-reliance, and increased autonomy.

 Getty